winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let applicativeMonoid : Applicative Monoid = pointedMonoid /\ { zip = monoidZip }
 ```
-This example illustrates that the definition of the `Applicative` typeclass can be used with all type constructors, including contravariant ones ("contrafunctors").
+This example illustrates that the definition of the `Applicative` typeclass can be used with all type constructors, not necessarily with functors.

 An example of an applicative _contrafunctor_ is the type constructor `C m a = a → m`.
 The type `C m a` is viewed as a contrafunctor `C m` applied to the type parameter `a`.